Nicolas-Tietz/Javascript-Counter/README.md

-# Javascript-Counter
+# <p align='center'>Javascript-Counter</p>

 ## :blue_book: Description
-A Simple <strong>Javascript counter</strong> where you can increase/decrease it by one or more units based on the button clicked.
+A Simple <strong>Javascript counter</strong> where you can increase/decrease the number by one or more units based on the button clicked.
 It's also possible to hold the + or - button clicked to add/remove multiple units based on the holding time.
 <br/>The <strong>reset button</strong> returns the counter back to 0.